Christa Corrigan McAuliffe Papers, 1948-2000

 By: Danielle Kovacs

 Sharon Christa McAuliffe was born September 2, 1948, in Boston, Massachusetts to Grace and Edward Corrigan.
 The eldest of five children, she grew up in Framingham, Massachusetts where she graduated from Marian High School in 1966.
-She attended Framingham State University, graduating in 1970 with a BA in education and history.
+She attended Framingham State College, graduating in 1970 with a BA in education and history.
 Upon graduation, she married her high school sweetheart, Steve McAuliffe, and began her teaching career as a substitute teacher at Benjamin Foulois Junior High School in Morningside, Maryland.
 Within a year, McAuliffe had acquired her first full-time position teaching American history, civics, and English at Thomas Johnson High in Lanlam, Maryland.
 During their years in Maryland, McAuliffe gave birth to the couple's first child, Scott, born September 11, 1976, and received her Master's in education supervision and administration from Bowie State College in 1978.

 The couple relocated to Concord, New Hampshire in 1978, where McAuliffe gave birth to their second child, Caroline, on August 24, 1979.
 In 1982, McAuliffe accepted a position to teach American history, law, and economics at Concord High School.
 It was here that she developed the curriculum for the course, "The American Woman."
 The course explored the history of the United States from the female perspective, and relied heavily upon the journals and letters of the women who lived it.
 It was here, too, that McAuliffe's reputation as an exuberant and creative teacher began to grow.
 She often brought her classes on field trips designed to expose her students to the real-life applications of classroom lessons.